-The club software that speaks squash
+The club software that speaks squash.
+From court to licensee card.

-Squash enters Olympic history
+Squash enters Olympic history.

 In October 2023, squash was voted into the Los Angeles 2028 Olympic programme.
 It will be the first Olympic squash in history — after multiple rejected bids since Athens 2004.
 For French clubs, the 2025-2028 window opens a generational opportunity for recruitment, communications towards local authorities and visibility for sponsors.